 USS Gabrielle Giffords at nation's service

+The USS Gabrielle Giffords, a Naval littoral combat ship built at the Austal USA shipyards, is docked on the Mobile River in Mobile, Alabama.
 The Navy accepted delivery of the $475-million littoral combat ship from shipbuilders during a ceremony in Mobile, Alabama, last week.
-Named in honor of the former Arizona congresswoman who was shot in the head and badly wounded in 2011, the vessel is the ninth littoral combat ship to join the fleet.

 Add your comments below